Flucus/Flucus/README.md

-### About Me
+**About Me**

 ---

-Hello and welcome to my Github!
-My name is Oscar and I am a technically proficient individual with skills in programming languages such as Java, Python, and C#, as well as web languages including HTML, CSS, and JavaScript.
-I am also well-versed in server management using Linux (Debian) for Raspberry Pi, as well as database management using SQL.
-In addition to this, I have experience in setting up networks using OpenWrt, DNS servers, and CDN with ddns.
+Hello!
+I am Oscar HO.
+My academic journey has equipped me with a strong foundation in programming languages such as Java, Python, and C#, along with web development skills in HTML, CSS, and JavaScript.

-Aside from my technical skills, I am also proficient in Microsoft Office applications such as Word, Excel, PowerPoint, and Access.
-My typing speed in English is around 50-60 words per minute and in Chinese, it is around 30 words per minute.
+I have hands-on experience in managing Linux servers, setting up databases using SQL, and configuring networks.
+Additionally, my proficiency extends to the Microsoft Office Suite, and I can type at speeds of 50-60 words per minute in English and 30 in Traditional Chinese (Cantonese).

-I am fluent in both English and Chinese Traditional (Cantonese) and enjoy communicating with people from different cultures.
-If you'd like to connect with me, feel free to follow me on Twitter, Instagram, or Facebook or check out my projects on Github or my videos on YouTube.
+Beyond academics, I am passionate about technology and innovation.
+I enjoy working on personal projects with Raspberry Pi and am always eager to learn and explore new technological realms.
+I am fluent in both English and Traditional Chinese (Cantonese), which allows me to engage with diverse cultures and communities.

-Thank you for visiting my Github!
+Let's connect and collaborate on exciting projects!

 ---
 <div align="center">